Contest Instructions and Rules

 - For Pascal programmers: Programs are compiled with Free Pascal Compiler version 2.6.2 using the "-O2" flag to provide optimization and the "-Sd" flag to specify that ints should be 32 bits in size.
 If you need a 64-bit int, use the "int64" data type.

-- For Java programmers: Programs are compiled with Java version 1.7.0_65, and executed with the OpenJDK Runtime Environment.
+- For Java programmers: Programs are compiled with Java version 1.8.0_121, and executed with the Oracle Java Runtime Environment (note that this was recently upgraded; Java 7 was used for all submissions up to and including the January 2017 contest).
 You must submit your entire program in one file, and this file must have exactly one public class named the same as the file (for example, if your file is called "MyFile.java", then it should contain "public class MyFile").
 This class needs to have your public static void main function.
 All other clases in the file should be defined without the "public" tag (e.g., as "class MyOtherClass").
 Do not include a "package" line in your source code.

 - For Python programmers: We offer both Python 2.7.6 and Python 3.4.0; please be sure to select the correct version when you submit, since it is often the case that programs developed for one version will not work properly in the other (use "python --version" to check the version of your local Python interpreter).
 Note also that due to the slower speed of a Python program, it may not be possible to solve the largest test cases for some problems even with the inflated time limit given to Python submissions -- consider using a faster language for problems where execution time is critical.
 Executions are run with the "-O" flag to enable some optimization.